 In addition, progress is also being made in developing non-financial reporting frameworks.
-Typical examples are the recommendations on climate-related financial disclosures by TCFD in 2017 [23] and the recommendations on nature-related financial disclosures by TNFD in 2023 [24].
-In addition, the development of a framework for information disclosure related to respect for human rights (1) is being considered.
+Typical examples are the recommendations on climate-related financial disclosures by TCFD in 2017 ${[23]}$ and the recommendations on nature-related financial disclosures by TNFD in 2023 ${[24]}$.
+In addition, in 2024, the TISFD was established to consider a framework for disclosing information related to inequality and social issues surrounding people.
+This framework is expected to be published by the end of 2027 ${[25]}$.

 On the other hand, comprehensive non-financial reporting frameworks for companies had been developed by several organizations, including the GRI, SASB, and IIRC, and were in a conflicting situation.
-To remedy this situation, in June 2023, ISSB, part of the IFRS Foundation, published the ISSB Standards as an international standard for sustainability-related information disclosure [25].
+To remedy this situation, in June 2023, ISSB, part of the IFRS Foundation, published the ISSB Standards as an international standard for sustainability-related information disclosure [26].
 The Standards consist of IFRS S1, which establishes general requirements for disclosure items in sustainability-related financial information, and IFRS S2, which establishes specific climate-related disclosure items.
 IFRS S2 has been prepared following the TCFD framework.